Clemson-MSE/HemeLB-Carpentries/_episodes/01-benchmarking-and-scaling.md

 >
 > Often we need to run simulations on a larger quantity of resources than that provided by a single node.
 For HemeLB,
 > this change does not require any modification to the source code to achieve.
 Here we can easily request more nodes
-> for our study by changing the resources requested in the job submission scripts **indicate the line to change SLURM/PBS**
+> for our study by changing the resources requested in the job submission scripts.
+It is important that
-> When changing the resources requested, ensure that you also modify the execution line to use the desired resources.
+> when changing the resources requested, ensure that you also modify the execution line to use the desired resources.
 > In {{ site.sched.name }}, this can be automated with the `{{ site.sched.ntasks }}` shortcut.
 >
-> Modify this your submission script and investigate the effect of changing requested resources.
+> Modify the appropriate section in your submission script and investigate the effect of changing requested resources.
 >
 {: .challenge}

 ## Benchmarking in HemeLB: A case study

-In the next section we will look at how we can use all this information to perform a scalability study, but first let us overview the concepts of benchmarking.
+In the next section we will look at how we can use all this information to perform a scalability study, but first let us ensure the concepts of benchmarking are clear.

 > ## The ideal benchmarking study
 >